An orthorhombic deformation family of Schwarz' H surfaces

 For surfaces of genus 3, one needs to open two nodes between two tori.
 In the limit, it degenerates to a two-sheeted torus with two singular points.
 Let $(T_1, T_2) \in \C^2$ be vectors that span the limit torus, and write $T_3 = -T_1-T_2$.
 Assume that limit positions of the two nodes are $p_1$ and $p_2$, respectively.
 Up to a translation, we may assume that $p_1 = 0$.
 Write $p_2 = x T_1 + y T_2$ with $(x,y) \in [0,1]^2$.
 Then $p_1, p_2$ form a balance configuration if (see \cite[\S 4.3.3]{traizet2008})

 where $\zeta$ is Weierstrass Zeta function, which is quasi-periodic in the sense that $\zeta(z+T_i)-\zeta(z) = \eta_i = 2 \zeta(T_i/2)$, $i=1,2,3$.
-Traizet proved that, if such a balance configuration is non-degenerate, then there exists a family of triply periodic minimal surfaces that limits in this configuration.
+Traizet proved that, if such a balanced configuration is non-degenerate, then there exists a family of triply periodic minimal surfaces that limits in this configuration.

-Because $\eta_1+\eta_2+\eta_3=0$, one such balanced configuration is given by $x=y=1/2$ for any $T_1, T_2$.
+\begin{remark} If we follow~\cite{traizet2008} more closely, we would need to consider an infinite sequence of tori indexed by $\Z$, and open a node between each adjacent pair under the periodicity assumption that $p_{k+2} = p_k + T$ for some $T \in \C$.
+The current paper only deals with the monoclinic special case with $T=0$, hence the simplified formulation. \end{remark}

+Recall that $\eta_1+\eta_2+\eta_3=0$.
+Hence for any $T_1$ and $T_2$, there are three trivial balanced configurations, given by $(x,y)=(1/2,1/2)$, $(0,1/2)$ and $(1/2,0)$, respectively.
 In other words, if $p_2$ is a 2-division point, the balance equation is automatically solved for any torus.
-In particular, when $|T_1|=|T_2|$, this simple configuration is the Traizet limit of the $\oP$ family\footnotemark.
+In particular, when $|T_1|=|T_2|$, the configuration $x=y=1/2$ is the Traizet limit of the $\oP$ ($\oP b$) family; when $T_2/T_1$ is purely imaginary, the configuration $x=y=1/2$ is the Traizet limit of the $\oP a$ family, and the configuration $(x,y)=(0,1/2)$ (or $(1/2,0)$) is the Traizet limit of an orthorhombic deformation family of CLP surfaces (termed oCLP' in \cite{fogden1992}).
 Another special case is the rhombic $60^\circ$ torus.
-The solution set $(x,y)$ for the real and imaginary parts of \eqref{eq:balanced} are show in Figure \ref{fig:sol60}.
-The intersection at $x=y=1/2$ regenerates to a Traizet limit of $\oP$ surfaces (in Meeks).